Sign Up for Ross Communications

 If there is any other information that you believe is important to our assessment of your candidacy, feel free to add it to your application.
 (If in written form, limit your response to 500 words.)

 Interviews are conducted by invitation only.
-You may interview on campus or with a Ross alum in your local area.
-Skype interviews are available as an alternative.
+You may be asked to interview on campus or via video conference.
 Candidates interviewing in person are not evaluated differently than candidates interviewed via live video conference.